 The Equip phase shows some basic information about server hardware that we recommend for performing a typical migration.
 Diagram #2 shows two servers/VMs.
 This is not required.
 At least one dedicated server is required, and two is recommended.
 One is required to allow a “migration engineer” an environment to perform the work for a migration.
 In some of the larger migrations, it is helpful to have more than one migration server dedicated to pulling content from Jive or pushing content to SharePoint.
 It is also helpful to have multiple servers if there is a need for multiple migrations engineers to have access at the same time.

 The inventory phase is one of the most important parts of the migration.
 This is where we pull the people, places, and high-level content from Jive.
 We have the concept of a “shallow” pull into inventory and a “deep” pull into inventory.
 A “shallow” pull is where we make minimal calls to the Jive REST-based API to capture representations of People, Places, and Content.
-This level of content is suitable to indicate the breadth and size of a Jive migration and helps to perform initial planning (leading into the Prepare section).
+This level of content is suitable to indicate the breadth and size of a Jive migration.
+This helps to perform initial planning (leading into the Prepare section).
 We sometimes also perform a “deep” pull which makes additional calls to the Jive REST-based API for each representation of People, Places, and Content.
 This includes retrieving the roles of a Person, the members of each Place, and comments for each Content item.
 A deep pull takes longer to execute and is typically performed when it’s time to do the production-level batch planning (see Batch phase below).

 The prepare phase is where we begin work on a technical proof-of-concept (POC) and Pilot migrations.
 A POC-based migration accounts for code and process-level enhancements to the utilities (if required).
 The goals for a POC-based migration include ensuring access to the necessary systems is in place, permissions are configured appropriately, the utilities work as expected, and the migration process is solid from a developer/technical perspective.